tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 in TLS `Handshake` messages, as in DTLS 1.3 ({{!RFC9147, Section 5.2}}), regardless of `template.handshake_framing`.

-To ensure that all parties agree about what protocol is in use, the Cryptographic Label Prefix used for the handshake SHALL be "Sctls " for Stream cTLS and "Dctls " for Datagram cTLS.
+To ensure that all parties agree about what protocol is in use, and whether records are subject to loss, the Cryptographic Label Prefix used for the handshake SHALL be "Sctls " (for "Stream cTLS") if `Handshake` or `CTLSHandshake` transport was used, and "Dctls " (for "Datagram cTLS") otherwise.
 (This is similar to the prefix substitution in {{Section 5.9 of !RFC9147}}).

 ### The Logical layer